Editorial Note: We earn a commission from partner links on Venture Harbour. Commissions do not affect our writers' opinions or evaluations.

 #10: Daywise (Android)

-We’ve already looked at how Serene can block distractions while you’re working but the biggest concern remote workers cite in Buffer’s study is switching off after work.
+We’ve already looked at how Freedom.to can block distractions while you’re working but the biggest concern remote workers cite in Buffer’s study is switching off after work.
 I can relate to how difficult switching off can be and how important it is.
 For me, the best way to do this is to unplug from all work-related apps and Daywise allows me to do this by scheduling automations for specific apps.
 Essentially, this allows me to turn notifications off after 6pm and keep them off until I start work again the following morning.
-This, combined with Serene, means I’m able to block notifications from killing my productivity and disturbing my private life.
+This, combined with Freedom.to, means I’m able to block notifications from killing my productivity and disturbing my private life.

 Key features